WeTransfer/tdd-workshop/README.md

 ## Stage 2 - Sell Multiple Products
 Introduce one more event that will calculate the total of the previously scanned products.
 Think of different scenarios:
- - Have scanned products before (having sale in progress)
+ - have scanned products before (having sale in progress)
- - Not having any products scanned (no sale in progress)
+ - not having any products scanned (no sale in progress)